Date

 Support success in assessments

-Discuss with students what support they need to demonstrate their understanding in tests and assessments.
+Discuss with learners what support they need to demonstrate their understanding in tests and assessments.

 Talk about: